How does your school use the time and talents of its parent volunteers?

 The Problem With Paper Tokens

-In a majority of PBIS programs, physical tokens are a tangible way to recognize students for meeting goals.
+In a majority of PBIS initiatives, physical tokens are a tangible way to recognize students for meeting behavioral goals.
 Common tokens include chips, marbles, craft sticks, and coupons.
 However, using physical tokens can be problematic.
 Students often have a way of losing or destroying tokens before they are able to redeem them.
 Paper tokens are perhaps the most susceptible to loss and damage, which is why your parent volunteers always seem to be cutting out more for your teachers to use.

 Challenges When Modifying a Token Economy System